Austin City Limits Music Festival: Sydney City Limits

 In the spring of 2018 Sydney City Limits made its debut at Brazilian Fields and Parade Grounds at Centennial Park in Sydney, Australia.
 This festival was one day and featured 28 bands on four stages.
 It had many of the same activities and features as Austin City Limits such as Sydney Eats, Sydney Market, and Sydney Kiddie Limits.

 List of lineups by year

+Releases

+Several live albums of music from the festival were released.
+The 2004 festival as CD and double DVD albums Austin City Limits Music Festival: Live From Austin, Texas 2004 and 2005 festival as double CD album Austin City Limits 2005 Music Festival.